marcbourlon/TipTap/README.md

 - _move_: not yet implemented, but should probably be in the future.
 It's moving without tipping.
 Impossible on a touchscreen, but for a mouse, and for other devices, it is.

-And that's all!

-## Notification gestures
+### Notification gestures

 In addition to these "real" gestures, exist few "notification" gestures.
-Complete understanding of such gestures comes with the explanation of complex gestures and combos.
+Complete understanding of such gestures comes with the explanation of combos.
 The notification gestures are the following:
 - _press_: fired when a finger touches the screen (_touchstart_ event), a mouse is pressed, etc.
 - _started_dragging_: fired when a finger starts moving, a mouse with button pressed starts moving, etc.
-- _stopped_dragging_: fired when a finger IS RELEASED FROM THE SCREEN after some dragging, a mouse with button is released after it was dragged, etc. Whether I should implement a timer to detect the end of the motion is not decided yet (sounds cool and logical, but maybe difficult, so, as usual, **feedback welcome**) See below for explanation of the [difference between normal simple gestures and notification gestures][2].
+- _stopped_dragging_: fired when a finger IS RELEASED FROM THE SCREEN after some dragging, a mouse with button is released after it was dragged, etc. Whether I should implement a timer to detect the end of the motion is not decided yet (sounds cool and logical, but maybe difficult, so, as usual, **feedback welcome**)
+- no _release_: for now, there is no _release_ gesture See below for explanation of the [difference between normal simple gestures and notification gestures][2].

 ## Combining simple gestures on multi-pointers devices